 Who can meditate?

-Unlike popular belief, you don’t require to have some innate ability or spirituality to practice meditation.
-Some individuals believe that it’s only a select few who can meditate successfully.
-But meditation can be carried out by anyone.
+Unlike what some people believe, you don’t require to have some innate ability or spirituality to practice meditation.
+It simply isn’t true that it’s only a select few who can meditate successfully.
+Meditation can be practiced by anyone!
 It only requires some practice to perfect, just like riding a bike.
 Meditation requires a little effort and a lot of mental conviction.
 However, the rewards are definite.
 There are times when the results of meditation will be instant.
 Often, you’ll need lots of patience to experience the long-term benefits.

 Meditation isn’t a bed of roses – it has its fair share of challenges.
 But every good thing requires work.
 The beauty of meditation is its ability to unearth the wide array of emotions you harbor: all the good, bad and ugly bits.
 You’d be surprised by the immense benefits you can enjoy from a 20-minute daily meditation regimen.
 There’s a popular type of meditation for those who can’t meditate: guided meditation.
 In this type of meditation, you listen to an instructor as he/she guides you through a refreshing meditation session.
 So really, the question should be about how you can concentrate during meditation rather than who can meditate.